mikebell518/PeopleSearchProject/README.md

 ### Installing/Running the App
 - In Visual Studio, pull the project from github
 - Link a localDb to the project nameing the new db PeopleSearch.
 The app looks for the db in the defulat DataDirectory which is the app_data directory in the project.
 If localDB does not store the file there you may need to copy it over.
+- Before runnigng the app the first time, you will need to run update-database from the Package Manager Console.
+This will seed the db.
 - Run the IIS Express Debuger in Visual Studio.
 - From the projects Angular folder, run ng serve
 - Navigate to http://localhost:4200